 Photos are one of the most powerful tools in your marketing toolbox.
-They are the most effective one for creating emotional connections with your audience.
+They are the most effective ones for creating emotional connections with your audience.
 They significantly increase engagement with social media.
 Buffer App has an exhaustive list of sources for free images.
 Their Pablo product can also be used as a source.
 Flickr is a fantastic source for Creative Commons photos as is Creative Commons itself.

 A blog should be the heart of your content marketing.
 I love the WordPress content management system, and you are reading a site published with Rainmaker, a customized WordPress platform.
 Blogging Wizard has this selection of Essential Tools And Resources For Bloggers.
 It lists tools for using WordPress and other blogging platforms.
 There is a list of the blog tools I use in our content library.

 Our site is has a Studio Press theme built on the Genesis framework.
-Like Rainmaker, these are from Copyblogger Media.
 I’m a fanboy and strongly recommend them to my clients.
 They are well worth the money.

 The web tool below is one of the most useful websites about a design element that I have ever seen.
 It is about typography.
 The site is a Pocket Guide to Master Every Day’s Typographic Adventures from Typoguide out of Germany.
 The keyboard shortcuts for the proper use of symbols are fantastic.